pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/15-when-stabilization-succeeds-too-well.md

 This chapter addresses one such case: the dyadic failure mode of PM-OCAC mythologization under exclusivity.
 Here, destabilization does not arise from renewed envy, loss of access, or regulatory exhaustion.
 It emerges when stabilization functions too effectively, inducing symmetry in a relational field where inferiority safety depends on asymmetry remaining intact.

-The resulting behaviors are frequently misclassified—most often as “quiet borderline” dynamics or late-onset affective dysregulation.
+The resulting behaviors are frequently misclassified - most often as “quiet borderline” dynamics or late-onset affective dysregulation.
 In reality, they represent a distinct and structurally predictable consequence of successful envy stabilization encountering dyadic constraint.

 ### From Individual Stabilization to Dyadic Geometry

 PM-OCAC mythologization, as described in earlier chapters, is a viable post-collapse configuration.
 It stabilizes envy by redirecting regulatory load into upward asymmetry, transforming the envied object into a mythologized figure whose superiority renders inferiority safe.
 So long as access remains discretionary and evaluation remains absent, the structure maintains coherence without externalization or dominance.

 Crucially, this configuration is described at the level of the individual structure.
-Its stability presumes a field in which asymmetry is externally supported—by distance, scarcity, ambiguity, or non-exclusive access.
+Its stability presumes a field in which asymmetry is externally supported by distance, scarcity, ambiguity, or non-exclusive access.
 When these conditions change, the geometry of regulation changes with them.

 Exclusive dyads remove many of the ambient supports that previously maintained asymmetry.
 Access becomes guaranteed rather than inferred.
 Presence becomes constant rather than selective.
 Permission is no longer something to be detected; it is assumed.
 These shifts do not immediately destabilize PM-OCAC structures.
 Instead, they initiate a slow transformation in the relational field that will later prove decisive.